Common eland

 The common eland (Taurotragus oryx), also known as the southern eland or eland antelope, is a large savannah and plains antelope found in East and Southern Africa.
 An adult male is around 1.6 m tall at the shoulder and can weigh up to 942 kg with a typical range of 500–600 kg.
 Females are around 1.4 m tall and weigh 340–445 kg.
-It is the second-largest antelope in the world, being slightly smaller on average than the giant eland.
 It was scientifically described by Peter Simon Pallas in 1766.

 Mainly a herbivore, its diet is primarily grasses and leaves.
 Common elands form herds of up to 500 animals, but are not territorial.
 The common eland prefers habitats with a wide variety of flowering plants such as savannah, woodlands, and open and montane grasslands; it avoids dense forests.
 It uses loud barks, visual and postural movements, and the flehmen response to communicate and warn others of danger.
-The common eland is used by humans for leather, and meat and has been domesticated in southern Africa.
+The common eland is used by humans for leather and meat, and has been domesticated in southern Africa.
 Eland milk contains more butterfat than cow's milk, and can be stored for up to eight months.

 It is native to Angola, Botswana, the Democratic Republic of the Congo, Eswatini, Ethiopia, Kenya, Lesotho, Malawi, Mozambique, Namibia, Rwanda, South Africa, South Sudan, Tanzania, Uganda, Zambia, and Zimbabwe, but is no longer present in Burundi.
 While the common eland's population is decreasing, it is classified as of least concern by the International Union for Conservation of Nature.

 Etymology

 The scientific name of the common eland is Taurotragus oryx, composed of three words: tauros, tragos, and oryx.
 Tauros is Greek for a bull or bullock, meaning the same as the Latin taurus.
-Tragos is Greek for a male goat, referring to the tuft of hair that grows in the eland's ear and its resemblance to a goat's beard.
+Tragos is Greek for a male goat, referring to the tuft of hair that grows in the eland's ear resembling a goat's beard.
 Oryx is Latin and Greek (genitive: orygos) for pickaxe, referring to the pointed horns of North African antelopes like the common eland and scimitar-horned oryx.

-The name "eland" is Afrikaans for "elk" or "moose", from Dutch eland, from obsolete German Elend, probably from obsolete Lithuanian ellenis.
+The name eland is Afrikaans for "elk" from Dutch eland of same meaning, from obsolete German Elend, probably from obsolete Lithuanian ellenis; eland itself is a direct English cognate (thus doublet) of "elk".
 When Dutch settlers came to the Cape of Good Hope, creating the Dutch Cape Colony, they named the animal after the large, herbivorous moose.
-In Dutch, the animal is called "eland antelope" to distinguish it from the moose, which is found in the northern boreal forests.
+In Dutch, the animal is called "eland antelope" to distinguish it from the moose found in northern boreal forests.
+Another term absorbed into Afrikaans to refer to elands in general is impofu from surrounding Bantu languages like Zulu and Swazi.